container-storage-interface/spec/spec.md

       // returned by NodeGetInfo to ensure that a given volume is
       // accessible from a given node when scheduling workloads.
       VOLUME_ACCESSIBILITY_CONSTRAINTS = 2;

+      // GROUP_CONTROLLER_SERVICE indicates that the Plugin provides
+      // RPCs for operating on groups of volumes.
+Plugins MAY provide
+      // this capability.
+      // The presence of this capability determines whether the CO will
+      // attempt to invoke the REQUIRED GroupController service RPCs, as
+      // well as specific RPCs as indicated by
+      // GroupControllerGetCapabilities.
+      GROUP_CONTROLLER_SERVICE = 3;
     }
     Type type = 1;
   }